 At the end of the day, one is not necessarily better than the other.
 As you can see, there are several pros and cons to both dry and wet food.
 Not to mention, some dogs simply prefer one to the other.
 Ultimately, whichever option you deem best for your pup, it’s important to ensure he is getting the appropriate level of nutrients in his meals.
 Read the packaging – this is key.
 Check the ingredients to see what’s actually in the food your buying for your precious pup.

 Sometimes a combination of wet and dry food can be a good way to give your dog the best of both worlds.
 When in doubt, consult your veterinarian to see what’s recommended based on your dog’s breed, current health, and age.
 With some basic knowledge on the differences between dry and wet foods, a keen eye for ingredients, and your vet’s advice, you can make confident choices that will keep your dog happy and healthy.
+For those times between meals look to our CBD treats for dogs for flavored biscuits with organic hemp derived CBD.

 “Canned or Dry Dog Food – What’s the Better Choice?”
 Dog Food Advisor, 4 July 2012, www.dogfoodadvisor.com/choosing-dog-food/canned-or-dry-dog-food/.